-What is the 'Five Eyes' intelligence pact?
+What is the Five Eyes intelligence pact?

 Effect of the Manchester leaks

+Britain late Thursday resumed intelligence sharing in the Manchester investigation.
+"Fresh assurances" ensure that "we are now working closely with our key partners around the world, including all those in the Five Eyes intelligence alliance," said Mark Rowley, assistant commissioner of the National Police Chiefs' Council.

-British officials are fuming about the Manchester leaks.
-At a NATO summit in Brussels, UK Prime Minister Theresa May affirmed Thursday that the UK's intelligence sharing was "our deepest defense and security partnership," but added that she'd confront Trump about the leaks.
+British officials had fumed about the Manchester leaks.
+At a NATO summit in Brussels, UK Prime Minister Theresa May affirmed Thursday that the UK's intelligence sharing was "our deepest defense and security partnership" and said she'd confront Trump about the leaks.

-Gustafson said the UK's disappointment stems from a principle that helps make Five Eyes work -- a deep trust that if one provides another with data, the recipient won't reveal it without the originator's permission.
+The UK's disappointment stems from a principle that helps make Five Eyes work -- a deep trust that if one provides another with data, the recipient won't reveal it without the originator's permission, Gustafson said.

 Trump said he'd ask his administration to "launch a complete review of this matter and, if appropriate, the culprit should be prosecuted to the fullest extent of the law."